HarshKapadia2/blog/content/posts/laidback-luke.md

 -   His focus on mental health alongside hard work
 -   Being a helpful person
 -   Sharing poised and thought-out opinions
--   His 'easy-to-contact' and responsive persona
+-   His 'easy-to-contact', accessible and responsive persona
 -   His positivity

 I'm a work in progress, but applying the above to my life over the years has shaped me into a better person and I try my best to pay it forward as well.
 What I've learnt seems obvious and common place, but applying them consistently has made me notice the positive effects in my life.
 I like who I've become as a person.
 I'm super grateful to Luke for changing my life for the better.
 I am not saying that Luke is perfect by any means, because no one is, but I just wanted to acknowledge that I have learnt so much from him and I'm thankful for that.